 As a tax levy, this bill would be effective immediately upon enactment.
-Subject to an annual appropriation in the Budget Act, the credit increase and refundability of the credit would be specifically operative for taxable years beginning on or after January 1 of the year a specific appropriation of funds is made for the increased credit in a bill related to the annual budget bill, and for the succeeding four years.
-The indexing of increased credit amounts would be operative for each taxable year beginning on or after the date one year after an appropriation is first made in the Budget Act, and for the following three years.
+The credit increase would be specifically operative for taxable years beginning on or after January 1, 2022, and before January 1, 2027, contingent on a specific appropriation of funds in a bill related to the annual budget bill.
+The refundability of the credit would be specifically operative for taxable years beginning on or after January 1, 2022, and before January 1, 2027, contingent on an appropriation by the Legislature.
+The recomputation of specified credit amounts due to annual indexing would be operative for taxable years beginning on or after January 1, 2023, and before January 1, 2027.